Twin-Twin Transfusion Syndrome

 Laser Surgery - Postoperative Care

 Typically, you will remain in the hospital for 1 to 2 days after surgery.
 You will then be sent home to the care of your primary obstetrician and perinatologist.
 Weekly ultrasound is recommended for the four weeks after surgery.
 Then, depending on the clinical circumstances, follow up ultrasounds may be performed every 3 to 4 weeks for the duration of the pregnancy.
 Details of the delivery and information regarding the health of the infants will be requested.
-You and your doctor will be asked to assist in sending your placenta in an icebox container for pathological evaluation.

 For further reading, please see the link below: